So you’re 39 weeks pregnant and you’ve heard that walking can help induce labor?

 Here are a few things you may have heard other women do to start contractions:

 You may have heard that some women use nipple stimulation as a way to start uterine contractions.

 While it does work, this is something you need to be very careful with.

-Nipple stimulation is known to release the hormone oxytocin, and start uterine contractions.
+Nipple stimulation is known to cause the release of oxytocin and start uterine contractions.

 The problem is, there is no way to control this.

 Nipple stimulation can cause you to have strong and prolonged contractions.
-If they are long enough, these kind of contractions can decrease blood flow to your baby.
+If they are long enough, these kinds of contractions can decrease blood flow to your baby.

 Reduced blood flow will lead to decreased fetal heart rate and put your baby at risk of serious fetal consequences.

 In fact, nipple stimulation is sometimes used to perform what we call a “contraction stress test.”
 Basically, it’s a way to see how your baby tolerates contractions.